Galaxy NGC 5248

 History

-The galaxy was discovered by Wilhelm Herschel on 15 April 1784.
+The galaxy was discovered by William Herschel on 15 April 1784.
 He cataloged it as I 34.
 He described it as «very bright, considerably large, extended north preceding south following, small bright nucleus.» [464] Herschels son John cataloged it as h 1650 in his Slough catalogue from 1833.
 [466].
 William Parsons, the 3rd Earl of Rosse, used John Herschels catalogue to observe the objects with his giant «Leviathan of Parsonstown» reflecting telescope with six feet mirror diameter.
 He observed the galaxy in 1855 and recognized its spiral structure.
 [486] Later the galaxy was included by Danish-Irish astronomer Johann Louis Emil Dreyer as NGC 5248 in his «New General Catalogue of Nebulae and Clusters of Stars», released in 1888.
 [313]

 NGC 5248